 - Thursday – rice & veg (curry or risotto)

-- Friday – potatoes & fresh fish
+- Friday – potatoes & meat substitute

-- Saturday – pasta & chicken or salmon
+- Saturday – pasta & chicken

 - Sunday – whatever we fancy